Santa Fe police arrest teen suspected in fatal shooting

 "At some point while doing CPR on Andres, Efren wrote down his phone number and told the lady helping with the CPR he was going to get Andres' parents," the complaint says.
 However, it says, Sifuentes-Gallegos told police he "panicked" and went home instead.
 He was later arrested during a traffic stop.

+Police said they found Jeannine Jaramillo of Albuquerque alone in the car.
+They allege she falsely reported the kidnapping and charged her with two counts of first-degree murder.

-Asked if police believe Thursday's shooting might have been accidental, Deputy Chief Valdez said Sifuentes-Gallegos was arrested based on probable cause established by investigators, and "obviously there was a criminal act that occurred."
+Asked if police believe Thursday's shooting may have been accidental, Deputy Chief Valdez said Sifuentes-Gallegos was arrested based on probable cause established by investigators and "obviously there was a criminal act that occurred."

 "If it was an accidental thing, I don't know at this point if it would have moved forward with charges," he said.